Yafei18/2020fall-info5100/Documents/DataManagementPort.md

-There are there class that can help to manipulate data:
+There are some classes that can help to manipulate data.
 No need to care about database manipulation, just call the method in these class.
  ## 1. /src/dao/maintainDealer
  ####   add a dealer into database. require a dealer class. id and name should not be null.
     public void addDealer(Dealer d){